buley/personal/src/content/professionalism.md

-# Beyond One Discipline: A Playbook for Comprehensive Impact
+# Professionalism: Beyond One Discipline

 > *“Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.” — Sun Tzu*